I2Tunimib/I2T-docs/docs/user-manual/discover-services/generative-ai.md

 ## Custom (LLM Reconciler)

 A flexible LLM-powered reconciliation service that matches text values to entities based on a custom prompt.
-Use the LLM to intelligently reconcile data to knowledge base entities with custom matching logic.<br /><br />**LLM
+Use the LLM to intelligently reconcile data to knowledge base entities with custom matching logic.

+**LLM

 ---

 ## Custom Wikidata (LLM Reconciler)

 A flexible LLM-powered reconciliation service that matches text values to Wikidata entities based on a custom prompt.
-Use the LLM to intelligently reconcile data to Wikidata knowledge base entities with custom matching logic.<br /><br />**LLM
+Use the LLM to intelligently reconcile data to Wikidata knowledge base entities with custom matching logic.

+**LLM

 ---

 ## CH Matching - Private

 An LLM-based Open Opportunities company house matching service.
-It uses a specialized hybrid search over a collection of European company data plus an LLM to reason about ambiguous or partial matches.<br /><br />**Input**: A column containing company name values (can be reconciled names or raw text).<br />**Output**: New columns such
+It uses a specialized hybrid search over a collection of European company data plus an LLM to reason about ambiguous or partial matches.

+**Input**: A column containing company name values (can be reconciled names or raw text).

+**Output**: New columns such

 ---

 ## COFOG (LLM Classifier)

-A classification service that assigns a government department or public organization to the most appropriate category among the ten top-level COFOG (Classification of the Functions of Government - For more details, click <a href=
+A classification service that assigns a government department or public organization to the most appropriate category among the ten top-level COFOG (Classification of the Functions of Government - For more details, click

 ---

 ## Custom (LLM Extender)

 A flexible LLM-powered extension service that generates new columns based on a custom prompt.
-Use the LLM to intelligently enrich your data by creating additional attributes derived from existing column values.<br /><br />**LLM
+Use the LLM to intelligently enrich your data by creating additional attributes derived from existing column values.

+**LLM

 ---

 ## Custom (LLM Modifier)

 A flexible LLM-powered modification service that transforms column values based on a custom prompt.
-Use the LLM to intelligently clean, normalize, rewrite, anonymize, extract or restructure data.<br /><br />**LLM
+Use the LLM to intelligently clean, normalize, rewrite, anonymize, extract or restructure data.

+**LLM

 ---